E-mail: info@uniquelygalapagos.com - Telephone: +593 096 894 0773

 - Electronic boarding pass

-- Travel insurance certificate with medical cover (mandatory)
+- Travel insurance certificate with medical cover (recommended)

-- Payment of Galapagos entry fees for the Transit Control Card (in Quito or Guayaquil airports) and Galapagos National Park fee (on arrival at Baltra or San Cristobal airports).
-Pre- registration for the Transit Control Card can be completed online 24 hours before the flight
+- Payment of Galapagos entry fees for the Transit Control Card (TCT) (online or at Quito or Guayaquil airports) and Galapagos National Park fee in cash (on arrival at Baltra or San Cristobal airports).

 You will need a domestic flight to either Seymour Airport in Baltra (just north of Santa Cruz Island) or San Cristobal Airport using one of the following airlines: Avianca, Equair or LATAM.
 These all operate daily flights from Quito and Guayaquil with return flights costing around $500.